LUXTACO/DBFarmer/README.md

 <br>

 <p align="">
-    Please use this program only for educational purposes.
+    Please use this program only for educational purposes and as a POC.
     <br><br>
     It is not meant to be used in any malicious way, and I decline any responsibility for what you do with it.
     <br><br>